blakelymayhall/odin-weather-app/README.md

 - Make so you get the proper hover on the close settings button
 - Show "loading" when waiting for API
 - Grey out the hours that have already passed

+# notes
+- can you pass subset of object so you dont have to send whole interface?
+	- Can but not really worth it